top of page

 Less commission and closing fees, the rest of the sale proceeds, expected to be close to $1.6 million, will go to the Archbishop of Agaña Settlement Trust for the claimants.
 The Joint Plan also calls for six months delayed possession by the buyer to accommodate the renovations and move.

-Noting the urgent for claimants, Archbishop Ryan P. Jimenez said he prays that the chancery sale will help provide a small measure of justice for the deep harm they endured at the hands of members of our Church.
+Noting the urgency for claimants, Archbishop Ryan P. Jimenez said he prays that the chancery sale will help provide a small measure of justice for the deep harm they endured at the hands of members of our Church.

 The chancery site has historic, spiritual and cultural significance to the people of Guam.
 Then Pope John Paul II stayed overnight at the Archbishop’s House during his historic visit to Guam on Feb.
 22-23, 1981.